I Z 5 K I D

 So I take from the storage one or two of my radios and I play a bit with it before switching to another one

-I also have three other old jewels in perfect conditions; a VHF FT-225 RD, a UHF FT-790 R, and a HF receiver FRG 7700.
+I also have some other old jewels in perfect conditions; a VHF FT-225 RD, a UHF FT-790 R, and two

 I like these charmy Yaesu old radios